DSCxUQ/notes/1-CLI.md

 ### Sending input to a process

 We can perform the same function, but in reverse!
-See the following python script `input.py` that is repeatedly reading input from the user...
+See the following python script `input.py` that is reads input from the user and prints it out...

 ```python
 recv = input()